 The accepted qualifications include, but are not limited to : Basic Expedition Leader (level 3), Hill & Moorland Leader Award (previously Walking Group Leader Award), Summer Mountain Leader Award or British Orienteering Coaching Awards.
 The level of qualification held will determine the NNAS Navigator award level(s) deliverable.

-Qualifications issued by other bodies must be approved by the NNAS co-ordinating committee.
+Qualifications issued by other bodies must be approved by the NNAS Board of Trustees.

 For an overview of of the requirements at each level, see the NNAS Course Criteria Overview.

-Following successful accreditation and payment of the annual registration fee, Providers will receive their annual registration certificate, the NNAS Outdoor Navigation Handbook for Tutors and further information on operating the scheme.
+Following successful accreditation and payment of the annual registration fee, Providers will receive their annual registration certificate, the NNAS Outdoor Navigation Handbook and further information on operating the scheme.

 Providers have access to the website to promote their NNAS Navigator courses, Provider resources, webshop with discounts, support (both technical and administrative) and access to NNAS workshops.